Research as value and economy creation activities

 From 1960 to 2020, there are several evolutions of financial analyses that have been used by companies to evaluate their business [1].

-Staring 1960, financial performance is solely measured by revenue(sales revenue) that is still gross.
-Hence, after taking out sales cost, financial analysis focuses on net profit.
+Starting in 1960, financial performance is solely measured by revenue(sales revenue) that is still gross.
+Hence, after taking out sales costs, financial analysis focuses on net profit.

 After that, financial analysis shifts to earnings before interest and tax (EBIT) operating income.
-That is, the analysis focuses on operating cost.
-From here after, the importance of cash starts to take attention.
+That is, the analysis focuses on operating costs.
+From hereafter, the importance of cash starts to receive attention.

 The next analysis trend is earning before interest, tax, depreciation and amortization (EBITDA) cash flow.
-This EBITDA metric focuses on cash operating cost.
+This EBITDA metric focuses on cash operating costs.

-Many times, the cash that a company/project generate cannot be used due to some working capital consequences, such as the need to finance their operations.
-Hence, by incorporating cash consequences of working capital to the calculated EBITDA, operating cash flow metric is obtained.
+Many times, the cash that a company/project generates cannot be used due to some working capital consequences, such as the need to finance their operations.
+Hence, by incorporating cash consequences of working capital into the calculated EBITDA, the operating cash flow metric is obtained.

-Finally, actually, depreciation and amortization (capital expenditure) are not direct expenses (many times is only estimation).
+Finally, depreciation and amortization (capital expenditure) are not direct expenses (many times are only estimation).
 Hence, these capital expenditures need to be added back to the operating cash flow to get the estimate of free cash flow.

 That is as the name “free” implies, free cash is money that the companies can do for whatever they want.

-Figure 1 shows the timeline the financial evolution.
-From figure 1, nowadays, free cash flow metric is the golden standard metric to measure financial performances.
+Figure 1 shows the timeline of the financial evolution.
+From Figure 1, nowadays, the free cash flow metric is the golden standard metric to measure financial performance.

-Overall, form figure 1, we can see that the financial analysis step-by-step focus on cash, especially free cash, that is from cash flow (EBITDA), and then operating cash flow and then finally free cash flow.
+Overall, from Figure 1, we can see that the financial analysis step-by-step focuses on cash, especially free cash, that is from cash flow (EBITDA), then operating cash flow and then finally free cash flow.

 Free cash flow calculation